risingwavelabs/risingwave-docs-legacy/docs/ingest/data-ingestion.md

 ### Use `INSERT SELECT` to do bulk ingestion

-For sources that only support ad-hoc ingestion but not streaming ingestion such as [Iceberg source](/docs/next/ingest-from-iceberg/),  `insert ... select ...` can be used to implement bulk data import into the table, and to convert the data into a stream of changes that are synchronized downstream to the table.
+For sources that only support ad-hoc ingestion but not streaming ingestion, such as [Iceberg source](/docs/next/ingest-from-iceberg/),  `insert ... select ...` can be used to implement bulk data import into the table, and to convert the data into a stream of changes that are synchronized downstream to the table.

 ```SQL
 create source source_iceberg_t1